 Custodial credit risk is the risk that in the event of a bank failure, the School District's deposits may not be returned to it.
 The School District does not have a deposit policy for custodial credit risk.
-At June 30, 2018, the School District had deposits with a carrying amount of \$6,759,386.64, and a bank balance of \$6,808,948.61.
-The bank balances insured by Federal depository insurance were \$410,534.28.
-The bank balances exposed to custodial credit risk, collateralized with securities held by the pledging financial institution's trust department or agent but not in the School District's name were \$6,398,414.33.
+At June 30, 2020, the School District had deposits with a carrying amount of \$7,420,192.54, and a bank balance of \$7,465,692.42.
+The bank balances insured by Federal depository insurance were \$500,000.00 and the bank balances collateralized with securities held by the pledging financial institution's trust department or agent in the School District's name were \$23,995.47.